ggayliye/semiconductor_research/README.md

 GeO₂ (germanium dioxide) growth on TiO₂ (titanium dioxide) substrate. <br>
 Chemical reaction (kinetic) and thermodynamic analysis.
 ChamCAD utilization on the modeling.

+Our work extends the growth of r-GeO2 using metal-organic chemical vapor deposition (MOCVD) on an r-TiO2 (001) substrate, utilizing tetraethyl germane as the precursor.

 # Progress Notes